hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### IncreaseAllowance
-Increases the supplier allowance amount for a certain account and a stable coin.
+Increases the supplier allowance amount for an account and a stable coin.

 **Spec:**